US officials link Iran to emails meant to intimidate voters

 Wray and Ratcliffe did not describe the emails linked to Iran, but officials familiar with the matter said the U.S. has linked Tehran to messages sent to Democratic voters in at least four states, including battleground locations like Pennsylvania, Florida and Arizona.
 The emails falsely purported to be from the far-right group Proud Boys and warned that “we will come after you” if the recipients didn’t vote for Trump.

-Though Democratic voters were targeted, Ratcliffe said the spoofed emails were intended to hurt Trump, though he did not elaborate on how.
-It would not be the first time that the Trump administration has said Tehran is working against the president.
+Though Democratic voters were targeted, Ratcliffe said the spoofed emails were intended to hurt Trump in the contest against Democrat Joe Biden, though he did not elaborate on how.
+It would not be the first time that the Trump administration has said Tehran is working against the Republican president.

 An intelligence assessment released in August said: “Iran seeks to undermine U.S. democratic institutions, President Trump, and to divide the country in advance of the 2020 elections.
 Iran’s efforts along these lines probably will focus on online influence, such as spreading disinformation on social media and recirculating anti-U.S. content.”

-Alireza Miryousefi, a spokesman for Iran’s mission to the United Nations, denied Tehran had anything to do with the alleged voter intimidation.
+A spokesman for Iran’s mission to the United Nations, Alireza Miryousefi, denied Tehran had anything to do with the alleged voter intimidation.

 “Unlike the U.S., Iran does not interfere in other country’s elections,” Miryousefi wrote on Twitter.
 “The world has been witnessing U.S.' own desperate public attempts to question the outcome of its own elections at the highest level.”